official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 responsibilities and duty of care towards LE staff, who have an essential contribution to make and will face particular risks in insecure environments.

-140

-The Report of the Iraq Inquiry906.
-All civilian deployments should be assessed and reviewed against a single, rigorous, cross‑government framework for risk management.
+906. All civilian deployments should be assessed and reviewed against a single, rigorous, cross‑government framework for risk management.
 The framework should provide the means for the Government as a whole to strike an effective balance between security and operational effectiveness, and to take timely decisions on the provision of